 V. Pacific Crest Trail Books and Guides

-Each trail is unique, as is the experience of each hiker.
+Each trail is unique, as so is the experience of each hiker.
 No matter whether you have already completed the trail or are just going to section-, day-, or thru-hike the PCT, we are sure that these books and films will be of interest to you:

-- Yogi’s PCT Handbook 2017-2018.
-This book is the comprehensive Pacific Crest Trail guide book.
+- Yogi’s PCT Handbook 2019.
+This book is the most comprehensive Pacific Crest Trail guide book.
 In the first part of the book, you will get useful tips from experienced PCT hikers and learn backpacking and hiking basics.
 The second part of the book contains information about the trail and towns near the trail.
 Price: $40.00

 - The Pacific Crest Trail: Exploring America’s Wilderness Trail.
 This book was published in October 2016 by Mark Larabee (PCTA Managing Editor) and Barney Scout Mann (PCTA Board Member).
 You will learn about the trail’s history and get to know the beauty of the Pacific Crest Trail from Mexico to Canada.
 You will also find many illustrations, historical photos, and documents to explore.
 Price: $34.00